increase in new client enquiries

 We would provide practical, relevant and informative advice, written in simple English, that was wholly relevant to the offence for which they had been charged.
 This content would be based entirely on the questions their prospective clients were asking on Google.

 85% of Stuart Miller’s online visitors access their site from a mobile device.

 The existing website was slow and riddled with technical errors which made it a challenge for Google and human visitors to navigate.

 We needed a site that was fast, easy to navigate and fully optimised for mobile devices.

 The existing Stuart Miller branding was perceived as old-fashioned.

 We needed a complete rebranding to convey a modern, proactive and empathetic law firm while maintaining a sense of experienced professionalism.

 We had to demonstrate how Stuart Miller was uniquely positioned to help their prospective clients.

-The research and interviews had given me clear insights into how this could be achieved and how we could counter any objections their prospective clients might have.
+The research and interviews gave me clear insights into how this could be achieved and how we could counter any objections prospective clients might have.

 If you want to know more about the process I used to define Stuart Miller’s positioning, I highly recommend this book on the subject by April Dunford.